steven2358/awesome-blockchain-ai/README.md

 - [Napoleon X](https://www.napoleonx.ai/) - Napoleon X is an open online computer driven asset management platform selecting quantitative strategies (trading bots) from world class traders, where each crypto-fund dedicated to a specific Asset Class.
 - [Cindicator](https://cindicator.com/) - Cindicator is a crowd-sourced prediction engine for financial and crypto indicators.

-Blockchains for IA in medicine
+Blockchains for AI in medicine
 ---

 - [doc.ai](https://doc.ai/about) - doc.ai aims to decentralize precision medicine on the blockchain by using AI.